 And if the Restore factory settings option is not showing up, it’s likely because your PC didn’t come with a version of Windows when you purchased.
 If this is the case, you can’t use this guide to reset Windows 10 to factory settings.

 Step 4: From here onwards, follow the directions mentioned in our how to reset your Windows 10 PC guide.

 Reset Windows 10 to factory settings using recovery media

 If your Windows 10 PC is not booting at all, you can still reset Windows 10 to factory settings by following given below directions.

 NOTE: If your PC is booting to the lock screen, please refer to our directions in 4 ways to open advanced startup options in Windows 10 guide to know how to open advanced startup options from sign-in screen and boot options menu.

 Step 1: Open advanced startup options by following the directions in our how to open advanced startup options on unbootable Windows 10 PC guide.
-Follow the directions in the guide until you see the Troubleshoot screen.
+Follow the instructions in the guide until you see the Troubleshoot screen.

 Step 2: When you are at the troubleshoot screen, click Reset this PC tile.

 Step 3: Click Restore factory settings option and then follow the easy on-screen directions to reset your Windows 10 to factory settings.

 Another way to reset Windows 10 to factory settings